ddev/ddev/docs/content/users/extend/customization-extendibility.md

 ## Exposing Extra Non-HTTP Ports

-While the `web_extra_exposed_ports` gracefully handles running multiple ddev projects at the same time, it can't forward  ports for non-HTTP TCP or UDP daemons.
+While the `web_extra_exposed_ports` gracefully handles running multiple DDEV projects at the same time, it can't forward ports for non-HTTP TCP or UDP daemons.
 Instead, ports can be added in a `docker-compose.*.yaml` file.
 This file does not need to specify an additional services.
 For example, this configuration exposes port 5900 for a VNC server.

 In `.ddev/docker-compose.vnc.yaml`: